• Menu

 1. Set Boundaries

 Many caregivers find it difficult to prioritize their own needs.
-However, attending to your wellbeing is not only essential for your health, but it will also help sustain you in your role as a caregiver.
-Keep your dentist appointments, shop for groceries, go to the dry cleaners, and have the care services when needed.
+However, attending to your well-being is not only essential for your health, but it will also help sustain you in your role as a caregiver.
+Keep your dentist appointments, shop for groceries, go to the dry cleaners, and have care services when needed.

 2. Be Intentional